 Back to Insurance

-When you first take out BNZ PremierCare home insurance, you’ll be asked to specify the total amount you would need to rebuild your home to the same size, specifications, and quality, including any retaining walls, recreational or special features.
+When you first take out home insurance, you’ll be asked to specify the total amount it would cost to rebuild your home.
+This includes the cost to rebuild your home to the same size, specifications, and quality.
+It also includes things like fences, driveways, special features (e.g. retaining walls or swimming pools over the amount specified in your policy), demolition, debris removal, compliance and professional fees.
+All costs should include GST.
 This is known as your ‘total sum insured’.

-Your total sum insured is the maximum amount IAG will pay after any applicable excess has been deducted, if your home is wiped out by a natural disaster or suffered significant damage from major events like flooding or fire.
+Your total sum insured is the maximum amount IAG New Zealand Limited (IAG) will pay, in most cases, after any applicable excess has been deducted.

 What to include in your total sum insured

-Your total sum insured should reflect the estimated maximum amount it would cost to repair or rebuild your home if it was damaged, including consideration for how costs could change over time (i.e. inflations).
+If your home is destroyed by a natural hazard, or sustains significant damage from a major event like flooding or fire, it may be determined to be a total loss.
+You want your total sum insured to cover all costs to avoid having to pay anything yourself.
+Your total sum insured should reflect the estimated maximum amount it would cost to repair or rebuild your home, including consideration for how costs could change over time (i.e. inflation).

 Factors to take into account include: